GoogleCloudPlatform/dataflux-pytorch/README.md

 model.load_state_dict(read_state_dict)
 ```

-Note that saving or restoring checkpoints will require the entire checkpoint file to fit into CPU memory.
+Note that saving or restoring checkpoint files will stage the checkpoint file in CPU memory during save/restore, requiring additional available CPU memory equal to the size of the checkpoint file.

 ##### Lightning Checkpointing